Frankreich Flagge

 France / Bordeaux / Saint-Émilion

 Before the first vines were planted on the "Pavie Hill" in Saint-Émilion, Pavie peaches grew there, which gave the vineyard its name.
-Château Pavie was created in the 19th century and, after several changes of ownership, was taken over by Gérard Perse in 1998.
+Château Pavie was established in the 19th century and, after several changes of ownership, was acquired by Gérard Perse in 1998.
 He invested large sums in the now run-down winery.
-A quarter of the plots were replanted, the winery was modernized and additional plots were bought.
-70% of the vineyard is cultivated according to organic methods, with the goal to switch completely to organic viticulture.
-In 2012, the winery was rewarded for its quality offensive and was awarded "Premier Grand Cru Classé A".
+A quarter of the plots were replanted, the cellar was modernised, and additional plots were purchased.
+In 2012, the winery was rewarded for its quality offensive and awarded "Premier Grand Cru Classé A".

 Expansion: in 80% new barriques